 - Many victims of Bard / Davol hernia mesh qualify and have taken advantage of an extended, long lasting statute of limitations in Rhode Island.
 The RI statute of limitations could be nearly endless.
 This is a legal loophole that many victims may be able to take advantage of.
 The statute of limitations varies from state to state.
-Some state even have a statute of repose.
+Some states even have a statute of repose.

 - “In 2001, Dutch researchers who surveyed adults who underwent inguinal herniorrhaphy reported that more than 25% of patients experienced pain in their groin one year after surgery and 11% reported pain that was interfering with work or leisure activity (Ann Surg 2001;233:1-7).
 Ten years later, a German study reported a 16.5% incidence of chronic pain six months after mesh repair (Ann Surg 2011;254:163-168).
 Nevertheless, a wide range of pain incidence, from 0% to 45%, has been reported in studies, with a broad range of definitions, making it difficult to know the true incidence of chronic pain.
 Approximately 800,000 inguinal hernia repairs are performed each year in the United States.
 Since 2000, repairs not using mesh have represented less than 10% of groin hernia repair techniques.
 If one in 10 patients experience debilitating pain after a mesh hernia repair, millions of patients could be affected worldwide, Dr. Kavic noted in an interview following his presentation.”General Surgery News